CalvinLloyd117/CraftBanzi/README.md

 ![image](https://user-images.githubusercontent.com/45299786/170739197-f51f548f-7837-4435-836b-517d038e6e3c.png)

 This displays the entries in a list in the same order that they will appear in the front-end.
-When sorted by **Structure**, entries can be **drag and dropped** into a new order which will subsequently change the order that entries will appear on the live site.
+When sorted by **Structure**, entries can be **dragged and dropped** into a new order which will subsequently change the order that entries will appear on the live site.

 ### Modifying Section Order